access-watch/access-watch/README.md

 See [Input Configuration](./docs/input.md) for the list of available input types and how to configure them.

+There are also a couple of constants you might configure with a simple config file, to learn more you can head to [Constants Configuration](./docs/configuration.md).

 ### Start with custom configuration

 ```shell